drozdovapb/code_chunks/Peterhof_strains_seq/README.md

 `maker*.ctl` contains example options for one of the files.

 ####Phylogeny and population structure

+`list_common_genes.R` was used to extract common genes to build the ORF-based tree.

 `mainparams` and `extraparams` contain parameters for an example STRUCTURE run.
 `clumpp.paramfile` contains CLUMPP parameters.